 The Quick Guide to Goal Setting outlines the best practices that are proven to make the goal-setting process more effective:

-- Identify 3-5 most important expectations (in both results - the "WHAT" and behaviors - the "HOW").
+- Identify up to three most important expectations (in both results - the "WHAT" and behaviors - the "HOW").

-- Check-in to review progress, update goals, and set more specific, shorter-term goals.
+- Check-in to review progress and update goals.

 Don't have a behavioral competency model?